James Galanos: Mid-1950s – 1998

 Galanos was also famous for his exquisite furs.
 He used mainly mink, sable, lynx, and broadtail and handled the furs imaginatively as if they were fabric.
 He smocked and quilted the surfaces, nipped the waistlines and used drawstrings, ruffles, and capelets to give a strong fashion slant to all that opulence.
 He often designed for Peter Dion, the furrier who made sure that the quality of the pelts and the workmanship supported the innovative design.
 At the top of the line were coats made of lynx bellies, so soft and fluffy they looked airborne.
 The short style was selling for $200,000, the long one – for $300,000.
 The fitted coat was a Galanos specialty, successful in almost any fur, including fox.
 As he did with his ready-to-wear, Galanos also made the hats and other accessories, which included short fur scarves with mink tails hanging from the ends.
 He showed his coats over stretch tights and bodysuits with satin surfaces.
 There were unexpected styles as well, like fur shorts, gathered down the sides.
 Many sleeves featured the smock quilting that became a Galanos signature.
 He also had a special feeling for broadtail, the tissue-thin fur with a sleek, elegant surface.
 But Galanos could also make soft mink coats look lean, willowy and graceful by the way he shaped the skins in the back or carved the hemline in a back-dipping curve.
 According to Bernardine Morris of the New York Times, Galanos' "best design is a slender coat with the skins worked vertically through the bodice and horizontally for the skirt, an example of elegant proportioning."

 Many of the world's most socially prominent women were Galanos customers.
 "James Galanos designs for wealthy women who go to luncheons and cocktail parties, dine at the finest restaurants and are invited to the best parties," reported The New York Times.
 "His clothes are rarely seen in business offices.
 It isn't only because of the five-figure price tags, although they are daunting to all but the highest-paid executives.
 It's also the glamour quotient of the clothes."
 Galanos agreed, "I design for a very limited group of people," he told Time magazine in 1985.
 In the 1980s, he made national headlines as First Lady Nancy Reagan's favorite designer.
 Reagan first met Galanos in 1951 at a boutique in Beverly Hills.
-At the time, Regan was working as an actress in Hollywood.
+At the time, Reagan was working as an actress in Hollywood.
 She wore dresses created by Galanos to Ronald Reagan's first inaugural ball as governor of California in 1967, and again in 1971 and 1981.
 The fact that Mrs. Reagan wore a 16-year-old Galanos gown to her first state dinner at the White House attested to the timelessness and durability not only of his workmanship, but more importantly, of his design.